shervinemp/BinaryDomain_texture_tools/README.md

 ## Compressing Textures

-Use `convert.py compress` to compress the PNG files into DDS.
+Use `python convert.py compress` to compress the PNG files into DDS.

 ## Repacking Textures